QubesOS/qubes-doc/user/reference/glossary.md

 * **Important:** The term "qube" is a common noun and should follow the capitalization rules of common nouns.
-For example, "I have three qubes" is correct," while "I have three Qubes" is incorrect.
+For example, "I have three qubes" is correct, while "I have three Qubes" is incorrect.

 * Note that starting a sentence with the plural of "qube" (i.e., "Qubes...") can be ambiguous, since it may not be clear whether the referent is a plurality of qubes or [Qubes OS](#qubes-os).
+You may wish to rephrase sentences in order to avoid this ambiguity.

 * Example usage: "In Qubes OS, you do your banking in your 'banking' qube and your web surfing in your 'untrusted' qube.
 That way, if your 'untrusted' qube